Leter-Tech/SmartGranny.ai/README.md

 ## ✨ **Key Features**

-### **1. Chat About Page**
+### **1. Chat About Page AI**

 > **Get instant help understanding any webpage.
-Our AI analyzes the page content and screenshots to explain things in simple terms, helps with filling forms, and provides summaries.
+Our AI analyzes the page content and screenshots to explain things in simple terms, help with forms, and provide summaries.
 Just ask questions in plain language!**

 ---